 From Latin imāginor, the accusative singular of imāgō (“a copy, likeness, image”)

-The following objects have been created based on the historical descriptions of real artefacts found on The Pitt Rivers Museum database.
-There were no photographic images on record at the time of making, "NO IMAGE AVAILABLE".
-They have therefore been created purely from the imagination.
+The following objects have been 'Made in Imagination' based on the historical descriptions of real artefacts found on The Pitt Rivers Museum database.
+There were no photographic images on record at the time of making, neither were they on display in the museum.

 By examining the customs and rituals of a variety of cultures, both the similarities and the differences in traditions and fashions becomes apparent and associations can be made between historical, geographical and contemporary fashions.

 These objects will be on display in the Pitt Rivers from October 2017 - March 2018.
 To access further information on these and many more objects visit the museum's database.

 Charm string with rolled up sheets of inscribed lead worn as a bracelet, against witches and devils.

 An inscribed charm made from a piece of human skull (said to be that of a man who met an accidental death) inscribed in gilt lettering.
 Mounted on string and worn on the forehead as being gunproof, and as protection against various weapons.

 Pig's skull preserved as memento of a feast.